CivicActions/allusgov/README.md

 * [GraphQL graph file](https://graphql.org/) (includes flattened attributes)
 * [Cytoscape.js JSON format](https://js.cytoscape.org/#notation/elements-json) (includes flattened attributes)

-To merge the lists, each tree is merged into a selected base tree by comparing the names of each node in the tree to the names of each node in the base tree using a fuzzy matching algorithm.
+To merge the lists, each tree is merged into a selected base tree by comparing the normalized names of each node in the tree to the names of each node in the base tree using a fuzzy matching algorithm.
 Similarity scores between each pair of parents are incorporated into the score to more correctly identify cases where the same/similar office or program name is used for different organizations.

 Note that the fuzzy matching is imperfect and may have some inaccurate mappings (although most appear OK) and will certainly have some entries which actually should be merged, but aren't.